 This title deed is only for temporary occupation and is very similar to the Sor Kor Nung 1.
 You can still upgrade this land however you will still not be able to sell the land.
 Again speak to a lawyer if you are offered land or property with this type of title deed.

 Nor Sor Saam 3

 This land does not have full rights as well.
 The land is mainly for possession of the land and the land has been confirm with your neighbours.
-This land usually still has concrete post hammered into the ground to show where the borders of the land are located.
+This land usually still has concrete post hammered into the ground.
+This to show where the borders of the land are located.
 This title deed allows for possession and use of the land but it is not a full right.
-You can sell the land and register a mortgage bond over it however this is not true land ownership or confirmed right of possession but a right of possession over a land area without an accurate surveyed boundary which often lead to boundary disputes.
-This is why there has to be public notice 30 days before the land can be sold as you neighbours might object to the land borders.
+You can sell the land and register a mortgage bond over it.
+However this is not true land ownership or confirmed right of possession.
+But a right of possession over a land area without an accurate surveyed boundary which often lead to boundary disputes.
+This is why there has to be public notice 30 days.
+This before the land can be sold as you neighbours might object to the land borders.

 These are title deeds you are best to stay away from as it is mainly for Thai nationals.
 See the other title deeds in Thailand for better options.
 Always seek legal advice when dealing with property issues in Thailand.